Frequently Asked Questions

 Are online sessions as effective as face to face sessions?

-Due to the corona virus pandemic, we at Compass Psychology are offering sessions online at present.
+During the corona virus pandemic we offered sessions online to many clients, and we continue to do so for clients who are unable to travel to sessions in person for different reasons.
 We often get asked whether this will be as helpful as our normal face to face meetings so we went to the research to answer this question for you.
 A comprehensive review and a meta-analysis of the effectiveness of Internet-based psychotherapeutic interventions in 2008, assessed over 9000 clients in 92 studies and found that online therapy is as effective as face to face therapy (for more details click here).
 This has been supported by many empirical research studies since, which have shown the effectiveness of online therapy is equivalent for many types of problem, including depression and several different anxiety disorders.
 There is a good blog article from Psychology Today entitled “Does Online Therapy Work?” which contains links to some of these research studies and also outlines the benefits and drawbacks of online therapy.

 What is Clinical Psychology?